gelcreative/gel-site-gatsby-netlify-cms/src/pages/portfolio-entries/barrie-craft-beer-and-bbq-festival.md

   - image: /img/craft-beer-staff-id.jpg
 main:
   detail_text: >-
-    The focus was local craft beer, BBQ food and the downtown Barrie community.
-    Our team captured the moments with video and photography.
-We also created brand extensions like the Craft Beer Trail, Brewmaster Sessions, and Beer Dinners to increase engagement and it paid off, attracting more than a dozen brewers and cideries from across Ontario to the festival and boosting event attendance to over 15,000 visitors.
+    We created brand extensions like the Craft Beer Trail, Brewmaster Sessions, and Beer Dinners to increase visitor engagement.
+The strategy paid off, attracting more than a dozen brewers and cideries from across Ontario to the festival and boosting event attendance to over 15,000 visitors.
   image: /img/craft-beer-fest-mini-b.jpg
 project_images_2:
   - image: /img/craft-beer-beer-cans.jpg